Complex oscillations in the delayed Fitzhugh-Nagumo equation: Numerical computation of global bifurcations of the fast system

 \ifthenelse{\boolean{DisplayBigFigs}}{ }

-{Let us first discuss the symmetric case corresponding to $y=0$, in which case we the system has the reflection symmetry $x\leftrightarrow -x$ (see Figure~\ref{fig:Phases}).
-For small delay, the system has a phase plane similar to the case $\tau=0$: it features two stable focuses, a saddle equilibrium and no cycle (Figure~\ref{fig:Phases}(A)).
+{Let us first discuss the symmetric case corresponding to $y=0$, in which case the system has the reflection symmetry $x\leftrightarrow -x$ (see Figure~\ref{fig:Phases}).
+For small delay, the system has a phase plane similar to the case $\tau=0$: it features two stable foci, a saddle equilibrium and no cycle (Figure~\ref{fig:Phases}(A)).
 The first bifurcation occurring as delays are increased is the fold of limit cycles (orange curve in Figure~\ref{fig:FastBifs}).
 At this bifurcation point appear a two cycles, one attractive and one repulsive (Figure~\ref{fig:Phases} (B), orange and blue loops).
 In this regime, the stable manifold of the saddle fixed point winds around the unstable cycle, while the unstable manifolds converge towards the stable fixed points.
 As delays are increased, the unstable cycle progressively shrinks and approaches the stable and unstable manifolds of the saddle fixed points.
-It eventually become identical to the stable and unstable manifolds precisely when $\tau$ reaches the value corresponding to the double-homoclinic bifucation (Dh point in Figure~\ref{fig:FastBifs}).
-This loop is also the trace of the symmetric continuation of the saddle-homoclinic loops emerging from the two BT bifurcations, and this point, stable and unstable manifolds of the saddle fixed point coincide (Figure~\ref{fig:Phases} (Dh)).
-For slightly larger values of the delay, the system shows two unstable periodic orbits around the stable fixed points, towards which the stable manifold of the saddle fixed point converge, and the unstable manifold converges towards the large stable cycle (Figure~\ref{fig:Phases} (C)).
-The unstable orbits cycling around the stable fixed points shrink, until $\tau$ reaches the value of the Hopf bifurcation (arising simultaneously here due to symmetry).
-At this point, the stable fixed point become unstable focuses and the unstable cycles disappear.
-The unstable manifold of the saddle fixed point keeps converging towards the stable relaxation cycle, and the stable manifold winds around the unstable focuses (Figure~\ref{fig:Phases} (D)). } \ifthenelse{\boolean{DisplayBigFigs}}{
+It eventually {becomes} identical to the stable and unstable manifolds precisely when $\tau$ reaches the value corresponding to the double-homoclinic bifucation (Dh point in Figure~\ref{fig:FastBifs}).
+This loop is also the trace of the symmetric continuation of the saddle-homoclinic loops emerging from the two BT bifurcations, and {at} this point, stable and unstable manifolds of the saddle fixed point coincide (Figure~\ref{fig:Phases} (Dh)).
+For slightly larger values of the delay, the system shows two unstable periodic orbits around the stable fixed points, towards which the stable manifold of the saddle fixed point {converges}, {while} the unstable manifold converges towards the large stable cycle (Figure~\ref{fig:Phases} (C)).
+The unstable orbits cycling around the stable fixed points shrink, until $\tau$ reaches the value of the Hopf bifurcation (arising simultaneously {at two fixed points} due to symmetry).
+At {the Hopf point} the stable fixed {points} become unstable {foci} and the unstable cycles disappear.
+The unstable manifold of the saddle fixed point keeps converging towards the stable relaxation cycle, and the stable manifold winds around the unstable {foci} (Figure~\ref{fig:Phases} (D)). } \ifthenelse{\boolean{DisplayBigFigs}}{

 }